rmrao/datablocks/README.md

 allow the user to think of a network as a single object which can be altered, rather than as a series of smaller objects that must be moved individually.

 However, a similar interface does not exist for datatypes.
-We often want to keep track of multiple related pieces of information about a single example.
-Even for the simple case of a protein sequence, we may want to keep track of the `id` (string data), `sequence` (string data), and
+We often want to keep track of multiple related pieces of information about a single example, such as an class of an image, bounding boxes, or the unencoded string text paired with the encoded + tokenized int64 indices.
-`tensor` (int64 tensor data corresponding to encoded sequence).

-More complicated objects, such as protein structures, require more than a dozen related sub-components.
 There are also a number of operations that must take into account all subcomponents, including:

 - Moving to/from devices
 - Changing dtype